SAP-samples/abap-platform-rap640/exercises/ex1/README.md

    - PRITEMX
    - RETURN

    and un-select all other optional parameters.

+   Finally you have to press **Enter** and you have to select a transport to start the generation of the repository objects.

    <img alt="Select optional parameters 1" src="images/rap640_parameter_010.png" width="70%">